 Articles on the subject: History & Masterpieces

 Of all the inventions that have helped improve the precision of mechanical watches, none is more important, or less well-documented, than the development of the regulating organ.
 To help bridge that gap, we retrace the history of escapements from the earliest devices to the very latest silicon regulators.
-Part two: from the invention of the balance spring in 1675 to the detached lever escapement in the 1770s.
+Part three: towards industrialisation, from 1750 to the early 1800s.

 Made famous by its circular slide rule, used to perform airborne navigation calculations, the Breitling Navitimer ranks among the legendary chronographs that have conquered pilots and watch collectors alike - a love affair that began in 1952, and is still going strong today.